-Whistler Ski and Snowboarding Tips
+Whistler Blackcomb Ski and Snowboarding Tips

-1. Whistler Ski Resort
+1. Whistler Blackcomb

 Creekside Village is the first place that you will reach when you are driving from Vancouver to Whistler.
 It is a five minute drive from Creekside to Whistler Village and another three or four minutes from Whistler Village to Upper Village.

 Tip: The free parkade can fill up quite quickly on weekends and holidays.
-I would highly recommend parking before 9:00 am to guarantee a spot.
+I would recommend parking before 9:00 am to guarantee a spot.
 There are very limited parking options, paid or otherwise, if the parkade is full.

 The second is Excalibur Gondola which goes up Blackcomb Mountain.
 Once you are on Blackcomb Mountain, there are also lots of ski runs to choose from or you can find your way to the Rendezvous Lodge and take the PEAK 2 PEAK Gondola over to Whistler Mountain.